Health, Welfare & Study support

 Registering with a Medical Doctor's Practice (General Practitioner (GP))

 All students registered with the College, including those from overseas, are entitled to medical treatment under the National Health Service for the duration of their course.
 All members of the College are required to register with a doctor (a General Practitioner) in Cambridge so that they can receive prompt attention in case of illness.
-There is no official College doctor; for information on doctors in Cambridge and the surrounding area and help with choosing and registering with a doctor you can call the Cambridge & Huntingdon Health Authority on 01480 398500.
-Alternatively, search for surgeries.
-It is important to be registered with a doctor in case you have to be admitted to hospital in an emergency.

 Dental care